Be Careful Out There

 EV stocks have been big winners this year, which can partially be explained by rising adoption across many key markets, including China and the US.
 One should remember, however, that EVs only make up ~3% of all cars sold in the world, thus the overwhelming majority of cars are still powered by combustion.
 Things such as lacking infrastructure, high costs for many EVs, etc. will also likely mean that the rate of EVs will not explode towards 100% or anything close to it in the near term.
 Their market share will grow over the coming years, but they will remain the minority for a long period of time.
 This study, for example, sees a 2030 sales volume of 26 million EVs, for a market share of somewhere around 20%-30%.
 At the same time, many legacy car makers are moving into the EV market, such as Volkswagen (OTCPK:VWAGY) or Renault (OTCPK:RNLSY).
 And yet, many EV pureplay stocks are trading at valuations that suggest that EVs hold a massive market share already and that they will dominate the market in the near term:

-Tesla (NASDAQ:TSLA), NIO (NYSE:NIO), Nikola (NASDAQ:NKLA), BYD (OTCPK:BYDDY), Li Auto (NASDAQ:LI), and Fisker (NYSE:FSR) are valued at a combined $820 billion market capitalization.
+Tesla (TSLA), NIO (NIO), Nikola (NKLA), BYD (OTCPK:BYDDY), Li Auto (LI), and Fisker (FSR) are valued at a combined $820 billion market capitalization.
 This seems quite questionable, considering that EVs make up just ~3% of global car sales.
 If all car companies were valued like that, the industry would have an absurdly high market capitalization of ~$25 trillion.

 Looking at the valuations of the above stocks relative to profits, cash flows, or revenues, underlines how expensive they are: